Furniture Glossary®

 Counter Height Dining Table:

-Counter Height Dining Tables are designed to be the height of a standard kitchen countertop - 36” tall - which makes them common in casual or secondary dining settings.
+Counter height dining tables are designed to be the height of a standard kitchen countertop - 36” tall - which makes them common in casual or secondary dining settings.

 Pub Table, Bar Table: